 Mexico in San Francisco: Works on Paper from Diego Rivera to Alejandro Santiago

-As a Mexican art enthusiast, walking into this show at the Mexican Museum titled, Mexico in San Francisco: Works on Paper from Diego Rivera to Alejandro Santiago, was an uplifting experience.
+Walking into this show, Mexico in San Francisco: Works on Paper from Diego Rivera to Alejandro Santiago at the Mexican Museum in San Francisco was an uplifting experience.
 Although the museum is small and a little out of the way, the exhibition was excellent, and a fantastic opportunity to view wonderful works by Mexican Masters.

 It was definitely worth the visit.